mhamet2/replicamonit/README.md

 # replicamonit

-- Drops incoming packages to 3306 in seconds behind master is over a threshold
+- Drops incoming packages to 3306 if seconds behind master is over a threshold